WJS 2021–2024

 Mapping journalism’s hostile environment

 The third wave of the Worlds of Journalism Study is currently in its final stage.
-Researchers from about 80 countries have conducted surveys of journalists based on a common conceptual and methodological framework.
+Researchers from 75 countries have conducted surveys of journalists based on a common conceptual and methodological framework.
 This time, the survey featured questions on — among others — journalists’ safety, editorial freedom, journalistic roles, influences on news production, and increased precarization of journalistic labor.
 First results will be available in Spring 2025.

 The Worlds of Journalism Study was founded in 2010 to assess the state of journalism throughout the world.
 The study’s main objective is to help journalism researchers, media practitioners and policy makers better understand the worldviews and changes that are taking place in the professional views of journalists, the conditions and limitations under which journalists operate, and the social functions of journalism in a changing world.